Rack Middleware as Your First Line of Defence: Blocking Bot Scanners Before They Hit Rails

 Dot-directory and dot-file detection blocks attempts to access hidden configuration directories (.git, .aws, .docker) and sensitive files (.env, credentials).
 This protects accidentally exposed repositories or credential files.

 Filename prefix variants handle obfuscated naming patterns.
 Scanners don't just probe for .env — they also test .env.backup, .env-production, .env_local, and .env-script.js.
-The dash-separated variant is particularly insidious: requests for .env-script.js will reach your Rails router as JavaScript format, bypass CSRF protection, and trigger unnecessary database queries before returning 404.
+Without the middleware, these all reach the Rails router, traverse the middleware stack, and return 404 — adding noise to logs and consuming resources unnecessarily.

 def bot_filename?(path)